 1. Unlawful Search and Seizure

 Under the Fourth Amendment of the United States Constitution, Americans are protected against unlawful search and seizure.
 This means that law enforcement must have a warrant or probable cause before conducting a search.
-If law enforcement conducted an illegal search, your drug crime lawyer may be able to have evidence seized during the search deemed inadmissible in court.
-Because this evidence is often the cornerstone of the prosecution’s case, charges may even be dismissed.
+If law enforcement conducted an illegal search, your drug crime lawyer might be able to have evidence seized during the search deemed inadmissible in court.
+Because this evidence is often the cornerstone of the prosecution’s case, charges may be dismissed.

 2. The Drugs Were Not Yours

 To prove you’re guilty of a drug crime, the prosecution must show that you had actual possession or constructive possession of the drugs.
 If you were arrested and drugs were found in your pocket, it is tough to use the defense that they are not yours or that you didn’t know they were there.

 However, even if you were not carrying, holding, or touching drugs, you may be charged with constructive possession in situations such as: